necampanini/UNF_git/README.md

 - Imagine a Directed Acyclic Graph

 - Each time you "commit", you tell Git to save the changes you've made.
 Quite literally.
-- Git works in such a way that if keeps track of deltas through out a DAG (directed acyclic graph)
+- ~~Git works in such a way that if keeps track of deltas through out a DAG (directed acyclic graph)~~
+- Git takes snapshots, adding nodes to a DAG(directed acyclic graph)
 - You should see your latest commit and the commit message at the top of the output from "git status"

 #### Git Log